yadavpa1/DistributedMessageQueue/README.md

 - **Fault Tolerance**: Seamless recovery during broker failures.
 - **Consistency**: Ensures at-least-once guarantee.

-## Contributing
-Contributions are welcome!
-Fork the repository and submit a pull request with your changes.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 Special thanks to the open-source community for providing tools and frameworks that made this project possible.

----